Avenger 2.0: Development and writing

 Mullie and Mallozzi worked on their outline for what they originally referred to as "Felger Gate Screw-Up" in January 2003, with Mallozzi revealing "It takes us only a couple of days to hammer out a tease and five solid acts".
 Robert C. Cooper then pointed out that their "first act would make a better second act break", so the writing duo reworked their story accordingly.
 In their script, Mallozzi included "a salute to one of my own high school teachers, Mr. Hoffan", having Felger refer to Mallozzi's former science teacher in a scene with Chloe.
 At one stage, it was written that Felger would be still be living with his mother, however it was changed to him instead living alone.
 The writing duo struggled to come up with a title for the episode, with "System Crash", "Domino Effect", "Deadlock", "Paralysis", "Gridlock", and "No Way Back" all being considered and rejected.
 According to Mallozzi "The titles grow increasingly ridiculous, bearing little if any relation to the story" with "Flashpoint", "Dark Gambit" and "Twilight of Nevermore" all being rejected before Robert C. Cooper suggested "Avenger 2.0".
 Mallozzi noted that "Avenger 2.0" was one of the last episodes that "Paul Mullie, and I truly co-wrote", with the pair instead doing most of their work separately in for future episodes.

 A comic book was created for the story, The Amazing Avenger, which in the episode would inspire Felger's naming of the virus.
 Director Martin Wood noted that naming the virus was particularly difficult for their legal department, as so many superhero-like names were copyrighted.
 Art director James Robbins designed and illustrated the comic, with the titular character based on director Martin Wood's likeness.
 The comic book appears again in the Stargate Atlantis episode "The Gift" and SG-1 episode "Citizen Joe".
-It was originally written that Felger would be painting Warhammer figures, however the company denied the idea believing that it "would depict the game in an unfavorable light" according to Mallozzi.
+It was originally written that Felger would be painting Warhammer figures, however the Warhammer publisher refused permission, believing that it "would depict the game in an unfavorable light" according to Mallozzi.
 Instead they opted to give Felger his own custom-made Stargate-maquette, along with his own homemade SG-1 figures.